 - Set the route to driving or walking, and adjust the privacy setting.

-- Privacy, private means that this route is only viewable from your account no one else has access to it.
+- Privacy, private means that this route is only viewable on this device no one else has access to it.
+The excursion is not uploaded to the server at any point.
 Public on the other hand allows everyone with an account with BC-FollowMe to see this route.

 - If it is a preloaded excursion then the user may change the title, description, and the remaining settings.

+Settings – for future enhancements.

 About